picmac/treazrisland/docs/pixellab-prompts.md

 - Establish review checkpoints for accessibility (contrast, legibility) and localisation readiness.
 - Create a recurring task to audit this catalogue and associated manifests so documentation stays current with the generated asset set.
 - Draft a launch-day art QA script (visual smoke test, theming spot check in EmulatorJS) and reference it in the launch readiness checklist.
+- Document the runtime dependency matrix (Node.js, package managers, supporting CLIs) alongside the script to guarantee upgrades stay aligned with the latest LTS releases.